Impact

 Risk and Exploitability

-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog.
-Although a precise CVSS score is not provided, the kernel‑level flaw carries a high inherent risk; an attacker who can load custom eBPF code with sufficient privileges could trigger the bug to gain arbitrary kernel memory access.
-The attack vector is therefore local or remote service that allows user‑land processes to submit eBPF programs to the kernel, such as through socket filters or BPF maps.
+It is inferred that EPSS indicates a low likelihood of exploitation with a score of <1%, and the CVSS score is 7.8.
+The kernel-level flaw carries a high inherent risk; an attacker who can load custom eBPF code with sufficient privileges could trigger the bug to gain arbitrary kernel memory access.
+It is inferred that the attack vector is therefore any local or remote service that allows user-land processes to submit eBPF programs to the kernel, such as through socket filters or BPF maps.
 The exploitable condition requires the attacker to craft a program that performs a BPF_END on a register tied to another register and then uses a conditional jump that is incorrectly evaluated by the verifier.

 OpenCVE Enrichment